orangejuice/blog/data/activity/book-帝國暮色-2018/record.en.md

 date: 2023-11-17 21:32:33+08:00
 douban:
   rating: 9.5
-  subtitle: Stephen R. Platt / 2018 / Fortress Press
+  subtitle: Stephen R. Platt / 2018 / Citadel
 ---

-Finally finished reading, it's very exciting and not hard to read.
-If, like me, your understanding of this history comes from middle school textbooks, it's worth reading.
-The book doesn't have much narration about the war itself, it mainly revolves around the trade between the two countries, the situation of the Thirteen Factories, the smuggling of opium, and how things step by step developed to the point of war.
+Via tw ke bing finally finished reading it, it's fascinating and not difficult to read.
+If, like me, all your knowledge of this period of history comes from middle school textbooks, it's still worth a read.
+The book does not delve much into the war itself, but focuses on the trade between the two countries, the state of the Thirteen Factories, the smuggling of opium, and how things gradually escalated to war.